Episode #22: How To Mitigate Risks In Mechanics

 Let us talk about the interconnectivity between the mechanical components.
 There are the tolerance levels and the repeatable mounting for which you could use dowel pins if you must know about the XY orthogonality.
 You might have to worry about the misalignment which causes premature failure whether from the motor to screw, the screw to the bearings, or the brake to the screw.
 Then you might wonder whether it is field repairable or whether it is easily assembled and disassembled in the field, whether it is the brakes, the parallel motor mounts, or the motor replacement.

 You might want to know about the electrical components.
 Remember in a previous episode I talked about looking holistically at the system.
 Do not just look at the components and make decisions.
 You want to take the holistic approach to the system.
 You must worry about the electrical components even though you are just looking at the mechanics.
 You might want to worry about the motor feedback to drive, the signal frequency and its quality, and the noise and bandwidth.
-You might want to worry about the drive to controller communications, whether it is the motion bus or it’s communication speed.
+You might want to worry about the drive to controller communications, whether it is the motion bus or its communication speed.
 This goes back to the electrical noise presentations I made back in Episodes 9, 10 and 11.

 How to mitigate some of these problems: approval drawings, minimize supplier variety, single source where possible, partner with a local motion expert who are people who know motion and know about these problems.